MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Experiments

 \subsection{Ablation studies}

 In this section, we assess the impact of various choices of SSL strategy and model components to guide the design of our final approach.
-We conduct experiments on TreeSatAI-TS, PASTIS-HD (fold I), and FLAIR-HUB (filtered at 20\%, using split 1).
-Our comparison includes MAE and ViT models~\cite{dosovitskiy2020}, alongside several baseline FMs—DINO-v2~\cite{oquab2023}, DINO-v2 sat.\cite{tolan2024}, DOFA\cite{xiong2024}, and CROMA~\cite{fuller2023}—with hyperparameters carefully set after extensive tuning.
+We conduct experiments on TreeSatAI-TS, PASTIS-HD (fold I), and FLAIR-HUB filtered at 20\% (split 1).
+Our comparison includes intra-dataset MAE and ViT models, alongside several baseline FMs—DINO-v2~\cite{oquab2023}, DINO-v2 sat.~\cite{tolan2024}, DOFA~\cite{xiong2024}, CROMA~\cite{fuller2023}, Prithvi-EO-2.0~\cite{szwarcman2024}, and SatMAE \cite{cong2022}—with hyperparameters carefully set after extensive tuning (see SM \cref{sm:FMs_details}).

 By default, we use the \emph{group} fusion mode, grouping together the Sentinel-1 ascending and descending modalities.
-For multispectral data, we apply \emph{joint-token} fusion with \emph{patch-group-wise} target normalization during reconstruction, based on spectral band groups exhibiting strong intra-group and weaker inter-group correlations across Sentinel-2, Sentinel-1, and aerial modalities.
+For multispectral data, we apply \emph{joint-token} fusion with \emph{patch-group-wise} target normalization during reconstruction, based on spectral band groups exhibiting strong intra-group and weaker inter-group correlations across aerial, Sentinel-1, and Sentinel-2 modalities.
 Full details are provided in SM~\cref{sm:MAE_MAESTRO,sm:FMs_details}.

 \paragraph{Multimodal and Multitemporal Fusion.} We evaluate in \cref{fig:fusion_comparison} and SM \cref{tab:fusion_modes} the different multimodal and multitemporal fusion modes outlined in \cref{fig:fusion_modes}.